-I love to travel.
-I also love planning trips but restricting my passion in both of these areas has been budget.
-We are a family of 5 on a modest budget, so extravagant family trips are just not always doable for us.
+As much as I love living in New Orleans, I absolutely love to travel.
+I also love planning trips and sharing all of my best tips but restricting my passion in both of these areas has been budget.
+We are a family of 5 on a modest budget, due in part to medical residency (more about what that’s like here), so extravagant family trips are just not always doable for us.

 My children, the boys especially, could live outside.
 I love being outdoors but I’m not so sure I would be ok sleeping in a tent and far from home for more than a night, if even at all.
 So recently we rented a cabin and camped in Tishomingo State Park.
 It was lovely.
 I just happened to stumble across this state park’s website and saw they had cabins and booked our stay.
 I hadn’t known anyone who had stayed before, but after a quick glance at the TripAdvisor reviews I decided to take a chance.

-We left the cabin once over the two days, we grabbed some firewood and breakfast one morning, and then quickly returned to the park.
+Once we were settled into our spot, we only left the cabin once over the two days; we grabbed some firewood and breakfast one morning, and then quickly returned to the park.
 It was nice to get a break from life’s usual obligations.
 We ate s’mores and drank hot chocolate by the fire.
 We hiked, climbed rocks, discovered waterfalls and splashed in creeks.
 We took our time and explored.
 We found a sandy spot on the side of Bear Creek and my boys spent 4 straight hours splashing and playing in the sand.
 The park has gorgeous rock formations as well as a large swinging bridge that crosses a very wide creek; my kids loved giving mom a heart attack by jumping on the bridge as we were crossing.

 Finding parks and researching their accommodations online has been one of the bigger challenges honestly.
 I was happy when I finally found a website that seemed to be a centralized database of these parks with photos and information on lodging options.
 ReserveAmerica is the largest provider of campsite reservations in North America.
 I will certainly be booking us more quick cabin trips in the future.